Arsenal stunned by Bournemouth and Garnacho sparks Man United comeback

-MANCHESTER, England — (AP) — Title-chasing Arsenal lost to Bournemouth 2-0 in one of the biggest shocks of the burgeoning English Premier League on Saturday.
+MANCHESTER, England — (AP) — Arsenal blew the chance to go top of the English Premier League after a shock 2-0 loss to Bournemouth on Saturday.

-Runner-up in the last two seasons, Arsenal had the chance to top the standings with a win, but lost for the first time after going down to 10 men when William Saliba was sent off before halftime.
+In one of the biggest upsets of the burgeoning season, 10-man Arsenal lost for the first time.

+Mikel Arteta’s team finished runner-up in the last two years and could have leapfrogged leader Liverpool and defending champion Manchester City in second place with a win at Bournemouth.

+But Arsenal’s chances were hit after William Saliba was sent off in the first half at Vitality Stadium.
+Bournemouth took full advantage with Ryan Christie scoring in the 70th minute and Justin Kluivert converting a penalty nine minutes later.

+“It’s hard enough to play here 11 against 11, we made life very difficult for ourselves again," Arteta said.
+Arsenal's third red card of the season, he added, was “an accident waiting to happen.”

-Goals from Ryan Christie and Justin Kluivert sealed victory for Bournemouth at Vitality Stadium to leave third-placed Arsenal a point behind leader Liverpool and level with Manchester City in second, having played a game more than its title rivals.
+Third-placed Arsenal is a point behind Liverpool and level with City, having played a game more than its rivals, who are both in action on Sunday.

 Tottenham scored three times in eight minutes in a 4-1 win over West Ham.

+Declan Rice was sent off against Brighton in a 1-1 draw in August and Leandro Trossard saw red in the 2-2 draw with City last month.

+“We can’t make silly mistakes," Rice said.
+“You need all your best players on the pitch at all times.”

-Alejandro Garnacho scored from a brilliant volley as United fought back to beat Brentford.
+Alejandro Garnacho scored from a brilliant volley as United fought back to beat Brentford at Old Trafford.

 The Argentina international fired home from a tight angle when connecting with Marcus Rashford’s cross just after halftime.